timrid/construct-typing/README.md

 - `TEnum`: similar to `construct.Enum` but strictly tied to a `TEnumBase` class
 - `TFlagsEnum`: similar to `construct.FlagsEnum` but strictly tied to a `TFlagsEnumBase` class

 These types are strongly typed, which means that there is no difference between the `ParsedType` and the `BuildTypes`.
 So to build one of the constructs the correct type is enforced.
-The disadvantage is that the code gets a little bit longer, because you can not for example use a normal `dict` to build an object.
-But the big advantage is, that if you use the correct container type instead of a `dict`, the static code analyses can do its magic and find potential errors.
+The disadvantage is that the code will be a little bit longer, because you can not for example use a normal `dict` to build an `TStruct`.
+But the big advantage is, that if you use the correct container type instead of a `dict`, the static code analyses can do its magic and find potential type errors and missing values.

 A short example: